ksaye/vision-ai-developer-kit-audio/documentation/README.md

 ## Labeling the audio files

 So far we just have a storage account with audio samples that do not have any label.
 Because we aquired the sound files in such a seqential fashion, we can easily label the first 10% as '100% full', the next 10% as '90% full' and so on until we get to the last 10%.
 Our labeling system is [100%, 90%, 80%, 70%, 60%, 50%, 40%, 30%, 20%, 10%], which means we have 10 'classes'.
 To make this easy, we will rename each file from ############.WAV to ############-NNN.WAV, where -NNN is the label, such as -100 or -30.
-As a best practice, I always leave the source data intact, so technically instaead of reanaming the files, I copy them from one container to anonther, renaming the file as I copy it.
+As a best practice, I always leave the source data intact, so technically instead of reanaming the files, I copy them from one container to anonther, renaming the file as I copy it.

 You can find the labeling script in samples\2-lableFiles